Who Was Thomas Edison?

-An early bout with scarlet fever as well as ear infections left him with hearing difficulties in both ears, a malady that would eventually leave him nearly deaf as an adult.
-Edison would later recount as an adult, with variations on the story, that he lost his hearing due to a train incident where his ears were injured.
+An early bout with scarlet fever as well as ear infections left Edison with hearing difficulties in both ears as a child and nearly deaf as an adult.
+Edison would later recount, with variations on the story, that he lost his hearing due to a train incident in which his ears were injured.
 But others have tended to discount this as the sole cause of his hearing loss.

-In 1854, the family moved to Port Huron, Michigan, where Edison attended public school for a total of 12 weeks.
+In 1854, Edison’s family moved to Port Huron, Michigan, where he attended public school for a total of 12 weeks.
 A hyperactive child, prone to distraction, he was deemed "difficult" by his teacher.
 His mother quickly pulled him from school and taught him at home.
 At age 11, he showed a voracious appetite for knowledge, reading books on a wide range of subjects.
 In this wide-open curriculum Edison developed a process for self-education and learning independently that would serve him throughout his life.

 Edison also used his access to the railroad to conduct chemical experiments in a small laboratory he set up in a train baggage car.
 During one of his experiments, a chemical fire started and the car caught fire.
 The conductor rushed in and struck Thomas on the side of the head, probably furthering some of his hearing loss.
 He was kicked off the train and forced to sell his newspapers at various stations along the route.

-While he worked for the railroad, a near-tragic event turned fortuitous for the young man.
-After Edison saved a 3-year-old from being run over by an errant train, the child’s grateful father rewarded him by teaching him to operate a telegraph.
+While Edison worked for the railroad, a near-tragic event turned fortuitous for the young man.
+After Edison saved a three-year-old from being run over by an errant train, the child’s grateful father rewarded him by teaching him to operate a telegraph.
 By age 15, he had learned enough to be employed as a telegraph operator.
 For the next five years, Edison traveled throughout the Midwest as an itinerant telegrapher, subbing for those who had gone to the Civil War.
 In his spare time, he read widely, studied and experimented with telegraph technology, and became familiar with electrical science.

 In 1866, at age 19, Edison moved to Louisville, Kentucky, working for The Associated Press.
 The night shift allowed him to spend most of his time reading and experimenting.
-He developed an unrestrictive style of thinking and inquiry, proving things to himself through objective examination and experimentation.
+He developed an unrestricted style of thinking and inquiry, proving things to himself through objective examination and experimentation.
 Initially, Edison excelled at his telegraph job because early Morse code was inscribed on a piece of paper, so Edison's partial deafness was no handicap.
 However, as the technology advanced, receivers were increasingly equipped with a sounding key, enabling telegraphers to "read" message by the sound of the clicks.
 This left Edison disadvantaged, with fewer and fewer opportunities for employment.

 In 1868, Edison returned home to find his beloved mother was falling into mental illness and his father was out of work.
 The family was almost destitute.
 Edison realized he needed to take control of his future.
 Upon the suggestion of a friend, he ventured to Boston, landing a job for the Western Union Company.
 At the time, Boston was America's center for science and culture, and Edison reveled in it.
 In his spare time, he designed and patented an electronic voting recorder for quickly tallying votes in the legislature.
 However, Massachusetts lawmakers were not interested.
 As they explained, most legislators didn't want votes tallied quickly.
 They wanted time to change the minds of fellow legislators.